shoelace-style/shoelace/README.md

 ### Contributing

 Shoelace is an open source project and contributions are encouraged!
-If you're interesting in contributing, please review the [contribution guidelines](CONTRIBUTING.md).
+If you're interesting in contributing, please review the [contribution guidelines](CONTRIBUTING.md) first.

 ## License